tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 Inside, the building was quiet.
 I passed through long hallways skirted by empty lecture halls without seeing anyone.

 Before long, I reached the stairwell.
-Slowly, I made my way towards the top of the building.
+Slowly, I made my way up towards the top of the building.
 About halfway up I heard footsteps.
 I froze.

 A few moments later a young Professor carrying a small stack of books came down the stairs.

 Thankfully, he seemed to be in a rush and paid me little notice as he passed.
 I carried on upwards.

-I soon reached the top of the stairs and a large door that led out onto the roof.
+I soon reached the top of the stairwell and a large door that led out onto the roof.
 It seemed like the kind of door that ought to be locked, but Rose had apparently seen to that.

 Outside, the roof was empty.
 I could see the campus and then the city stretching out in all directions, but the people down there looked like ants.
 I couldn't tell if any of them seemed suspicious.
 Then I noticed something on the floor at the other end of the roof.